 Once you have had a positive pregnancy test, you will need to call the office to set up your initial obstetrical appointment for around 8-10 weeks.
-This visit will be with one of the nurse practitioners or midwives, depending on the care that you desire, and the OB Coordinator.
+This visit will be with one of the nurse practitioners or midwives, depending on the care that you desire.
 Prior to your appointment, you will need to complete or update the online patient history form through the portal.
 Having this information prior to your visit will enable the staff to address pertinent topics based on your personal and family history.

-First, you will briefly meet with the OB Coordinator to review your history.
-The nurse Practitioner or midwife will then come in the room to perform a physical which includes an exam similar to an annual gynecological physical.
-Once the provider has completed their portion of the visit, you will meet again with the OB Coordinator to learn more about prenatal screening tests, general pregnancy education, talk about the obstetrician and midwifery options in our practice, and coordinate necessary blood test to be completed at the lab.
+The nurse practitioner or midwife will review your history and perform a physical which includes an exam similar to an annual gynecological physical.
+Once the provider has completed their exam, you will learn more about prenatal screening tests, general pregnancy education, talk about the obstetrician and midwifery options in our practice, and coordinate necessary blood test to be completed at the lab.